microsoftgraph/microsoft-graph-docs-contrib/concepts/permissions-reference.md

 | Description | - | Allows the app to read events in user calendars, except for properties such as body, attachments, and extensions. |
 | AdminConsentRequired | - | No |

-![personal Microsoft accounts][MSA] The *Calendars.ReadBasic* delegated permission is available for consent in personal Microsoft accounts.
+![personal Microsoft accounts][MSA] The *Calendars.ReadBasic* delegated permission is also available for consent in personal Microsoft accounts.

 ---